The Best Scenic Drives In Hawaii

 Princeville to Ke’e Beach

-From the Hanalei Valley Lookout, admire patterns created by the string of taro patches and descend to the valley, eventually reaching the charming village of Hanalei.
-Go for a long stroll or a dip in picturesque Hanalei Bay – Kauai’s largest bay – before heading west for some snorkeling in stunning Tunnels Beach.
-Wrap up this scenic drive at Ke’e Beach, where you can hike part of the Kalalau Trail – one of the best hikes in Hawaii – for awesome views of the beach, before heading back down to catch the sunset (access permits now required).
+From Hanalei Valley Lookout, admire patterns created by taro patches.
+Then, descend to the valley, eventually reaching the charming village of Hanalei.
+In picturesque Hanalei Bay, Kauai’s largest, go for a long stroll or a dip.
+From Hanalei, head west for some snorkeling in stunning Tunnels Beach.
+Wrap up this scenic drive at Ke’e Beach.
+This is the starting point for the Kalalau Trail, where you can also hike part of the Kalalau Trail – one of the best hikes in Hawaii.
+Ke’e Beach and the Kalalau Trail are part of Ha’ena State Park (reservations required).

 Waimea Canyon Drive